covid-policy-modelling/model-connector-template/README.md

 ## Assumptions

-This repository and these instructions assume the following:

-* The *connector* will be in a public Github repository.
-* The *connector* will be developed in a repository separate to any others used by your model.
-* The *connector* will use the common input and output schema shared with other models.
-* The Docker images will be published automatically using [Github Actions](https://docs.github.com/en/actions).
-* The Docker image will be published to Github Packages (not the Github Container Registry).

-These are not requirements for integrating a model, but you should read the [*Alternative integrations*](#alternative-integrations) section later in the document for more information.

-The document also assumes a basic knowledge of Docker, JSON & JSON Schema.
+The document assumes a basic knowledge of Docker, JSON & JSON Schema.
 For more information on these:

 * [Docker - Getting Started](https://docs.docker.com/get-started/) - Parts 1-3 & 9 are most relevant.